telerik/kendo-vue/docs/getting-started/javascript-options-api.md

         ...
     ```

-1. Select the JavaScript framework variant
+1. Select the JavaScript framework variant.

     ```sh
     ?
 Select a variant: » - Use arrow-keys.
 Return to submit.